 - There are significant differences in the distributional impact on real disposable income between the Regulation scenario, which produces the ‘fairest’ outcome (lower-income groups benefit more than higher-income groups) and the MBI scenario.
 The MBI scenario leads to increased real income for all if 100% of the tax revenue raised from carbon pricing is recycled, but if no revenues are recycled it is the worst outcome across all the scenarios.
 This demonstrates that it is important that carbon revenues are put back into the economy to avoid strongly negative outcomes, and that the way the Government chooses to do this has an impact on distributional outcomes.

 Focus group ranking of policy options

 The focus group participants tended to mistrust landlords and large energy firms as intermediaries intended to deliver policy mechanisms: they are not perceived as neutral actors, but self-interested ones and part of the problem.
 However, when asked to rank energy poverty policy options, focus group participants gave first priority to requiring landlords to improve the energy efficiency of their homes.
 They gave second priority to increasing the level of support given under the Warm Homes Discount scheme; and they gave third priority to ensuring that new homes are much more energy efficient.

-In terms of transport poverty, focus group participants gave high priority to making bus and train fares and ticketing simpler and cheaper; restoring bus services post COVID-19 was a second priority; followed by resourcing local authorities so that they can install electric vehicle charging.
+In terms of transport poverty, focus group participants gave first priority to making bus and train fares and ticketing simpler and cheaper.
+Restoring bus services post Covid-19 was a second priority, followed by resourcing local authorities so that they can install electric vehicle charging as a third priority.